srobo/docs/programming/sr/servos/index.md

 # set servo 1's position (on the first Servo Board connected) to 0.2
 R.servo_board.servos[1].position = 0.2

-# Set servo 2's position (on the Servo Board with part code srABC) to -0.55
+# Set servo 2's position (on the Servo Board with serial number srABC) to -0.55
 R.servo_boards["srABC"].servos[2].position = -0.55
 ~~~~~